Jeff Johannes Head picture

 Department

 I am no longer chair of the department's curriculum committee.
 I am also the chair of the colloquium committee for 2002-2007 and 2008-.
 Please visit our schedule of colloquium talks for this year.
-I am furthermore serving on the graduate advisement committee and overseeing the mathematics GRE subject exam preparations #2 #2and#4answers #3 #4 (practice).
+Here are some mathematics GRE subject exam preparations #2 #2and#4answers #3 #4 (practice).

 Professional Activities